Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

 Barnett and Loudon \cite{BIAMC2} and Barnett \cite{BIBarn} present a model in which the Abraham momentum and the Minkowski momentum are both appropriate momentums for the field in a dielectric.
 Each of the classical electromagnetic momentums is accompanied by a material momentum, different in each case, and identified with either a canonical or kinetic phenomenology.
-The material momentum densities, ${\bf g}_{canonical}^{matl}$ and ${\bf g}_{kinetic}^{matl}$, are defined implicitly by conservation of total momentum, such that
+The material momentum densities, ${\bf g}_{canonical}^{matl}$ and ${\bf g}_{kinetic}^{matl}$, are defined implicitly by global conservation of total momentum, such that

-Although providing a descriptive model for construction of the total linear momentum, the total linear momentum, ${\bf G}_{total}$, is unique by temporal invariance and it is already a known quantity in terms of macroscopic fields, Eq.~(\ref{EQn3.43}).
-As in the previous example, temporal invariance of the total linear momentum is only one of the four conditions of the energy--momentum conservation laws, Eqs.~(\ref{EQn3.25})--(\ref{EQn3.28}).
-If we use either of the canonical or kinetic models of Eq.~(\ref{EQn3.60}) for the total linear momentum, then the total energy--momentum tensor will be the same as Eq.~(\ref{EQn3.41}).
-Applying the conservation condition, Eq.~(\ref{EQn3.25}), the four-divergence of the total energy--momentum tensor will produce an energy continuity equation that is the same as Eq.~(\ref{EQn3.44}) that was shown to be false because the two nonzero terms depend on different powers of the refractive index and is incommensurate with the Poynting theorem.
+where ${\bf G}_{total}={\bf G}_{incident}$ for a gradient-index anti-reflection coated simple linear dielectric block.
+Although providing a descriptive model for construction of the total linear momentum, the total linear momentum, ${\bf G}_{total}$, is unique in a thermodynamically closed system because it is constant in time and it is a known quantity in terms of macroscopic fields, Eq.~(\ref{EQw4.23}).
+As in the previous example, temporal independence of the total linear momentum is only one of the four conditions of the spacetime conservation laws, Eqs.~(\ref{EQw3.07})--(\ref{EQw3.10}).
+If we use either of the canonical or kinetic models of Eq.~(\ref{EQw4.42}) for the total linear momentum, then the total energy--momentum tensor will be the same as Eq.~(\ref{EQw4.25}).
+Applying the local conservation condition, Eq.~(\ref{EQw4.22}), the four-divergence of the total energy--momentum tensor will produce a demonstrably false energy continuity equation, just as before, Eq.~(\ref{EQw4.26}).
+Again, the two nonzero terms in Eq.~(\ref{EQw4.26}) depend on different powers of the refractive index and Eq.~(\ref{EQw4.26}) is incommensurate with the Poynting theorem.

 Ramos, Rubilar, and Obukhov \cite{BIObuk} utilize a fully relativistic 4-dimensional tensor formalism to discuss the energy--momentum of a system that consists of an antireflection-coated rigid slab of dielectric with a final constant velocity ${\bf v}$.
 Their total energy--momentum tensor is